Games & Quizzes

 /kəˈlekt/

 (of phone call) paid for by person receiving it.
-By asking the receiver of a call to pay for it.
-To take things and bring them together.
+By asking the receiver of a call to pay for it. bring things together.

 /ˈflou(ə)r/